Lakshmipriya0404/react-test-customerlabs/README.md

+# Frontend Task - Saving Segment

+Runs the app in the development mode.

+Open [https://frontendtaskcustomerlabs.netlify.app](https://frontendtaskcustomerlabs.netlify.app) to view it in your browser.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.